MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/sharepoint-online-onedrive-workload.md

 #### Result

-A list of people that represent the business, technical, and end user aspects of your organization.
+A list of people that represent the business, technical, and end user persepctives of your organization.

 ### Step 2: Determine and prioritize your SharePoint business scenarios